black-hole-group/gpumonty/README.md

 - `pseudocode/cpu.py`: basic steps that the current version of the codes perfoms
 - `pseudocode/gpu.py`: a proposal for a GPU version
+- `pseudocode/mpi.py`: a proposal for a MPI version

 # TODO